-Possibly the most popular trail in Bryce Canyon, the hike begins at Sunset point and makes its way down the canyon.
+Possibly the most popular of all the Bryce Canyon hikes, the Navajo Loop Trail begins at Sunset point and makes its way down the canyon.

 You will pass through narrow corridors, and the Silent City (a huge number of hoodoos and spires) before reaching the Queen’s Garden intersection.
 Note that the hike includes a steep climb down, and then back up the canyon.

 If you feel the Navajo Loop is too short, you can easily connect it to the Queen’s Garden for a longer, more varied loop.
 You can also connect the Peek-a-boo loop and both these trials will give you a 6.3 mile figure eight loop.

 Sunset campground is closest.
 However, you can also find accommodation in the North Campground and the Bryce Lodge.

 - Lightning can be a safety hazard in summer, so take note of any possible storm before setting out.

 - As it is the most popular hike, you can expect the path to be relatively busy.